Set up payment policies

 - Apply the policy to appointments over a set value by entering the minimum amount.

-- Apply the policy to selected services: Click Edit to apply a custom deposit or no-show fee to specific services, then select Apply to save your changes.
-You can also manage this from the settings of an individual service.
+- Customize per service by clicking Edit to apply a custom deposit or no-show fee to specific services, then select Apply to save your changes.
+Once your payment policy is active, you can also manage whether a service requires a deposit and a custom deposit amount directly from the individual service's settings.

 - Click on the Save button in the top right to update your payment policy.